MyScript/MyScriptJS/README.md

 Try our two basic examples featuring [the text recognition](https://myscript.github.io/MyScriptJS//examples/v4/websocket_text_iink.html) and [the math recognition](https://myscript.github.io/MyScriptJS/examples/v4/websocket_math_iink.html).

-We also provide several examples to show the features of MyScriptJS.
-Those examples can be found on our [examples page](https://myscript.github.io/MyScriptJS/examples/) with the source codes in [this directory](https://github.com/MyScript/MyScriptJS/tree/master/examples).
+[All our examples](https://myscript.github.io/MyScriptJS/examples/) with the source codes in [this directory](https://github.com/MyScript/MyScriptJS/tree/master/examples).

 We also provide examples of integration with the major JavaScript frameworks: